-- national certificates in food and beverage manufacturing, or in mechanical engineering through Competenz
+- New Zealand certificates in food and beverage manufacturing, or in mechanical engineering through Competenz

 - certificates or diplomas in brewing or beer packaging through the Institute of Brewing and Distilling

-- Competenz website - information on food and beverage manufacturing, and engineering qualifications
+- Competenz website - information on food and beverage manufacturing pathways

 - Institute of Brewing and Distilling Asia Pacific website - information on brewing courses